 Midori started playing violin at the age of four and has studied at the Tokyo college of Music from 2004-2010 with Prof. Takashi Shimizu and Saiko Azuma.
 During these years she attended many master classes in Japan, Portugal, Italy, and Austria.
-In 2008 she won the third prize at the Japan Players Competition and also began to study the viola and play a lot of chamber music.
-She won the 2nd prize at the Osaka International Competition and received a Special award at the Japan Ensemble Competition with quartet.
-Midori continued her studies as a violist at Scuola di musica di Fiesole in Italy with Antonello Farulli and Felice Cusano as a scholarship student in Corso di Perfezionamento, and participated in master class of Jürgen Kussmaul and in summer course of Jurij Bashmet at the Accademia Chigiana in Siena.
+In 2008 she won the third prize at the Japan Players Competition and also began to study the viola and play chamber music.
+She won the 2nd prize at the Osaka International Competition and received a Special award at the Japan Ensemble Competition with her quartet.
+Midori continued her studies as a violist at Scuola di Musica di Fiesole in Italy with Antonello Farulli and Felice Cusano as a scholarship student in Corso di Perfezionamento, and participated in the master class of Jürgen Kussmaul and in summer course of Jurij Bashmet at the Accademia Chigiana in Siena.